Kolahzary/bank-scheduling-server/README.md

 ## Description

-A sample bank scheduling server written in nodejs and nest framework
+A sample bank scheduling server written in 1-2 nights with nodejs and nest framework

+Check bank-scheduling-front app for front-end part written in nuxt.js

 ## User Roles